Welcome to today's edition of the Rush 24-7 podcast.

 Seven Republicans did vote with the Democrats.

-Are you making notes?
+They are, are you making notes?

-By the way, just as a parenthetical matter, I think you should know the Republicans, because there weren't many who voted with the Democrats against the surge, against the idea of winning the war, against the idea of giving the Iraqis one last Chance here to put this thing together.
+By the way, just as a parenthetical matter, I think you should know the Republicans because there weren't many who voted with the Democrats against the surge, against the idea of winning the war, against the idea of giving the Iraqis one last chance here to put this thing together.

-So here are their names, and I apologize for taking precious broadcast time, but I think you ought to know whether or not your congressman turned against the president in the middle of a war after voting for the authorization to conduct this war.
+So here are their names, and I apologize for taking precious broadcast time, but I think you ought to know whether or not your congressmen turned against the president in the middle of a war after voting for the authorization to conduct this war.

 Two Democrats stood with the Republicans and stood with our country and stood with our troops in Iraq.

-So there is uh there is the rundown.
+So there is the rundown.

 I mean, it's a civil war and so forth.

-I know I know what happened in November, but here are the polls today.
+I know what happened in November, but here are the polls today.

 Nine points in one month.

-President Bush now has 35.
+President Bush now has 35%.

 Of this.